metguy/trending_youtubers/README.md

 [Ed Sheeran](https://hypeauditor.com/youtube/UC0C-w0YjGpqDXGB8IHb662A/) <br>

 ## License
-For this github repository, the license used is an [MIT License](https://opensource.org/license/mit). <br>
+For this GitHub repository, the license used is an [MIT License](https://opensource.org/license/mit). <br>
 For the, "*Top YouTubers Worldwide*" csv used in this project, a [CCO: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) license was used.